Room 1805

 The young couple stumbled out of the elevator into the hallway—the kind with plush carpets and soft lighting radiating from the floor in variegated colors that mimicked the rainbow.
 It was the kind one finds in high-class boutique hotels in large, cosmopolitan cities, catering to the one percent, high-paid artists, and rock-and-roll musicians, the type who destroy their rooms before escaping town, leaving the bill to be settled by their minions.

-Joe reached for the light switch and shut the door.
+The man reached for the light switch and shut the door.
 The suite was immersed in an amber glow, better for the couple to avoid the couch and the chaise lounge and the chairs and the coffee table and the breakfast nook as they passionately kissed and groped their way to the adjoining room where the king size bed awaited them.
 They slowed their momentum as they passed the floor to ceiling window, exposing the lights of the city that never sleeps below them, the Empire State building illuminated in blue and orange and white, visible across the park.

-“Where am I gonna go?” he replied, coming out of his daze.
+“Where am I gonna go?” he said.

 That’s when the two men burst into the room, guns drawn.